 One of the most celebrated conjectures is the Riemann hypothesis, posed by Bernhard Riemann in 1859.
-The Riemann hypothesis plays a central role in my novel Pattern Earth.
 Here is the paper, in German, where the conjecture was first stated:

 When people ask me about the biggest conjecture in Mathematics, I usually say the Riemann hypothesis.
 Some days I might say P vs NP, but that problem is not as old.
 Simply put, the hypothesis asks about solutions to a certain equation.
 More precisely, it claims that all the non-trivial zeroes of the Riemann zeta function have real value equaling 1/2.
 If you are non-mathematician, this last sentence is probably meaningless!
 So let me explain…

 The Riemann zeta function is defined by an infinite series: